- In Action

 When looking at the frequency and quantities of oil spilt, it should be noted that a few very large spills are responsible for a high percentage of the oil spilt.
 For example, in more recent decades the following can be seen:

-• In the nine year period 2010-2018 there have been 59 spills of 7 tonnes and over, resulting in 163,000 tonnes of oil lost; 92% of this amount was spilt in just 10 incidents.
-One incident is responsbile for about 70% of the quantity of oil spilt this decade.
+- This decade, there have been 62 spills of 7 tonnes and over, resulting in 164,000 tonnes of oil lost; 91% of this amount was spilt in just 10 incidents.
+One incident is responsible for about 70% of the quantity of oil spilt this decade.

 Causes of large oil spills

-In the period 1970 to 2018, 50% of large spills occurred while the vessels were underway in open water; allisions, collisions and groundings accounted for 58% of the causes of these spills.
-Perhaps unsurprisingly, these same causes account for an even higher percentage of incidents when the vessel was underway in inland or restricted waters, being linked to some 99% of spills.
+In the period 1970 to 2019, 50% of large spills occurred while the vessels were underway in open water; allisions, collisions and groundings account for 58% of the causes of these spills.
+These same causes account for an even higher percentage of spills (99%) when the vessels were underway in inland or restricted waters.

 Major Oil Spills